mohammad-kh1/chat-app/README.md

-# chat-app
-## A Real Time Chat Application written laravel 11  and vue js 3 and reverb
+# A Real Time Chat Application written laravel 11  and vue js 3 and reverb

 ### Sample